stevenkellner/Lookdown/README.md

 // Type Int? and can throw an error
 ```

-This statement can still throw an error as it's unknown if the property popultation exists and
+This statement can still throw an error as it's unknown if the property population exists and
 if this property is from type `Int`.
 When you make all properties optional the Lookdown
 statement is optional and doesn't throw an error even if the property isn't from the type to
 cast to: